top of page

 Consider, for instance, a parent who seeks behavioral intervention services from a therapist because they are concerned about how their high stress level is making it difficult for them to be the parent that they wish they could be to their children.
 They are asking for help.

 The COVID pandemic has taken its toll on the parent’s mental health; the parent reports yelling at their children more and drinking a lot of alcohol at night in order to get a good night’s sleep.
 The parent tells the professional some things they’ve done that they are not proud of, and the professional may have a concern for the impact of the parent’s behavior on the children’s well-being.
-The professional considers making a report to CPS.
-However, the professional is concerned that if they make a report to CPS, the client will refuse to continue services with the professional and not feel safe seeking services with other providers in the future.

-The professional feels that making a report to CPS might cause more harm than good.
-The professional fears how the disruption and trauma to the client and family resulting from a CPS investigation might be the “straw that breaks the camel’s back” that causes the client to “lose it.”
-The professional feels like their work with the client would actually make the family MORE safe than a CPS intervention would make them… and the professional might be right… but, the professional feels constrained in their choices because of mandated reporting laws.
+The therapist feels that making a report to CPS might cause more harm than good.
+They fear how the disruption and trauma to the client and family resulting from a CPS investigation might be the “straw that breaks the camel’s back” that causes the client to “lose it.”

-Mandated reporting laws say that if the professional reaches a level of suspicion of child maltreatment that requires them to make a report, they have to make a report.
 The professional might not want to make the report, but they are also concerned that if they don’t make a report, they’ll get caught, and get in trouble, and maybe lose their license.
-The professional might make the report, even when they know the report means more difficulty for their already struggling client.
+They may end up making the report, even when they know the report means more difficulty for their already struggling client.
 This is an example of the professional autonomy conflict with mandated reporting.

 What Should the Professional Do?

 This is a tough call.
 I will not tell the professional what to do in this situation.
 I believe in professional autonomy.
-I would help the professional explore important questions to guide their decision whether to make the call to CPS.
-However, I will not tell a professional whether or not to pick up the phone to make the call; that decision is up to them.
+I would help the them explore important questions to guide their decision whether to make the call to CPS.

 What Can Mandated Reporters Do, in General?